We are committed to delivering excellent services to help create confident communities.

 What our tenants say

-In August 2024, we surveyed more than 2,500 of our tenants and shared owners to find out how satisfied they are with the services we provide.
 This survey is a key part of meeting the Consumer Regulation Standards, set by the Regulator of Social Housing and your opinions are very important to us.
-This includes scrutinising our services, and holding us to account for the services we provide and the quality of your home.
+This includes scrutinising our services and holding us to account for the services we provide and the quality of your home.

 Your feedback helps us to see where we can improve